This chapter contains the following sections:

 Set up the Java environment and command-line options to enable gathering relevant data for troubleshooting.

-Set up JVM options/flags to enable gathering relevant data for troubleshooting.
+Set up JVM options and flags to enable gathering relevant data for troubleshooting.

-The data you gather depends on the system and what data you actually would use in case you ran into problems.
-Consider gathering the following data before you run into a problem.
+The data you gather depends on the system and what data you would use in case you run into problems.
+Consider gathering the following data.

-ulimit -c unlimitedon the command line before starting the application (some systems may have different ways to handle these limits).
+ulimit -c unlimitedbefore starting the application command.
+Some systems may have different ways to handle these limits.